Sistema

-AFK Sistema PAO is a large Russian conglomerate company, founded by Vladimir Yevtushenkov, who was chairman of the corporation's board of directors until 2022.
-In April, Yevtushenkov's shareholding in Sistema decreased to 49.2%, and he also stepped down from Sistema's board of directors.
+AFK Sistema PAO is a large Russian conglomerate company founded by Vladimir Yevtushenkov, who was chairman of the corporation's board of directors until 2022.
+In April, Yevtushenkov's shareholding in Sistema decreased to 49.2%, and he stepped down from Sistema's board of directors.

 Sistema has its headquarters in Moscow.
 The company's global depository receipts (GDRs) traded on the London Stock Exchange from 2005 until delisting in May 2023.
 It has been under US sanctions since November 2023.

 History

 In 1993, Evgeny Novitsky and Vladimir Yevtushenkov founded the holding company AFK Sistema, also known as Sistema JSFC, to group together several information technology (IT) and cell phone companies including MTS.
 (Note: Novitsky is alleged to be one of the treasurers of the Solntsevskaya Bratva and is very close to Semion Mogilevich.)

 Structure

 Sistema operates several consumer service businesses in the areas of: